Step 5: How to create a portfolio website that impresses hiring managers

 As a digital marketer, I’ve written about these topics:

-Before I turn you loose with your blog, make sure you follow these rules for writing as a working professional to protect your reputation and personal brand.
+Before I turn you loose to create your portfolio website’s blog, make sure you follow these rules for writing as a working professional to protect your reputation and personal brand.

 Don't write about your current workplace